jiatiansun/FireSim/README.md

 ## Results

-### Deliverable
+## Deliverable
 \includegraphics[width = 0.5\linewidth]{fire.png}

 Above is a screenshot of our final demo.
-Our final deliverable is an interactive demo of the fire simulation.
 The user can change the source of fire by dragging mouse around.
 User can also view the 3D box by rotating the box using right mouse drag.

-### Performance
+## Goal
-The goal of this project was to achieve real time simulation of fire.
+Our initial goal of this project was to achieve real time simulation of fire.
 Animation looks acceptable to human eyes with at least 8 frames per second and animation with 32 or higher frames per second are equally good for human eyes.
 Therefore, our initial goal was to achieve at least 8 frames per second simulation.
 Eventually, for simulation of fire inside a 200 x 200 x 200 box, we can achieve 37 FPS on the machine with NVIDIA GTX 970M GPU and 70 FPS on the machine with NVIDIA GeForce 1070 GPU.

-### Fps at different assignment of Threads per block
+\subsection{Fps at different assignment of Threads per block}
 \includegraphics[0.8\linewidth ]{fps_vs_dim.png}

 The image above is discussed in Section 3.3 and it shows that FPS increases as number of threads in each block dimension increases.
 Thus, we choose to assign $16 \times 8 \times 8$ threads to each block.

-### Fps at different problem size
+\subsection{Fps at different problem size}
 \includegraphics[0.8]{fps_vs_box_size.png}

 FPS decreases as the problem size increase.
 This is because that one line in our implementation makes use of a DirectX function called swapChain.
 This function transfers the prepared framebuffer from GPU to present it on the screen.
 This step is necessary and its cost cannot be avoided.
 As our problem size increases,for example, the n* n*n rendering box becomes 2n * 2n * 2n as shown in the graph, the time taken at this step of displaying the image quadratically increases because the image size becomes 4 times as large as before.
 Also, since operation takes 99\% for our computation time, so it bottlenecks our performance as the box size changes.
 \subsection{proportion of running time at different step}
 \includegraphics[0.8]{table.png}
 This table demonstrates what previously described.
 SwapChain takes 99\% of our computation time.
-## Distribution of Work
+\section{Distribution of Work}
 Jackie - toy sequential version implementation and algorithm of solving Navier Stoke equations.
 Adjust the rendering effect of the GPU version.

 Caroline - Rewrite the code for GPU and optimization of code for GPU.

-## References
+# References
-\begin{itemize}
-    \item
-    Stam, Jos.
+*    Stam, Jos.
 "Stable fluids."
 Proceedings of the 26th annual conference on Computer graphics and interactive techniques.
 ACM Press/Addison-Wesley Publishing Co., 1999.
-    \item
-    Fernando, Randima.
+*    Fernando, Randima.
 GPU Gems.
 Addison Wesley, 2004.
-    \item
-    Moastuen, Lars.
+*    Moastuen, Lars.
 Real-time simulation of the incompressible Navier-Stokes equations on the GPU.
 Masteroppgave, University of Oslo, 2007
-    \item
-    Nguyen, Hubert.
+*    Nguyen, Hubert.
 Gpu gems 3.
 Addison-Wesley Professional, 2007.
-    \item
-    Crane, Keenan, Ignacio Llamas, and Sarah Tariq.
+*    Crane, Keenan, Ignacio Llamas, and Sarah Tariq.
 "Real\-time simulation and rendering of 3d fluids."
 GPU gems 3.1 (2007).
-\end{itemize}
-% \bibliographystyle{plain}
-% \bibliography{ref}
-\end{document}